Coffee Trends: More Americans Choose Coffee Over Stocks—A Tale of Comfort, Caffeine, and Complacency

 Negative Interest Rates

 We have extensively discussed this subject.
-As previously mentioned, the slight and unfortunate rate increase that the Fed initiated does not mark the onset of a new trend; rather, it reflects the Fed’s desperate attempt to convince the public that this economic recovery holds true.
-Anyone with even a modicum of common sense comprehends that the sole driving force behind this economic resurgence is the influx of hot money; should the supply of hot money dwindle, the recovery will promptly cease.
+As previously mentioned, the slight and unfortunate rate increase that the Fed initiated does not mark the onset of a new trend; rather, it reflects the Fed’s desperate attempt to convince the public that this economic recovery holds.
+Anyone with even a modicum of common sense comprehends that the sole driving force behind this economic resurgence is the influx of hot money; should the supply dwindle, the recovery will promptly cease.

 This is precisely why one nation after another is adopting the concept of negative interest rates, and it’s merely a matter of time before the Fed is compelled to follow suit.
-When negative rates eventually reach the US, they will push corporations towards assuming even more significant risks.
+When negative rates eventually reach the US, corporations will be forced to assume even more significant risks.
 We anticipate that share buybacks will soar to levels that could render current purchases appear rational in comparison.

 Concluding Insights: Coffee Trends & Investing